fuzeplay/flyer-dev-env-setup-instructions/README.md

 1. Set board to **FuzePlay Zubi Flyer** (Tools > Board)
 2. Set programmer to **USBTiny ISP** (Tools > Programmer)

-3. Connect your Zubi Flyer Board to your laptop via a USB cable.
+3. Connect your Zubi Flyer Board to your laptop via a Micro-USB cable.

 //Insert Image of cable connecting to board and laptop

-4. IMPORTANT: Push the **reset** button on your Zubi Flyer Board (See Zubi flyer's instructable if you're not sure where the reset button is).
-The board will flash red for a few seconds.
-You can only upload new source code to the board when the light is flashing.
-Every time you upload code to Zubi Flyer, you will have to push the "reset" button first.

-//Insert Gif of light flashing

-5. Immediately after you push the **reset** button (while the red light is still flashing), push the **upload** button in the Arduino IDE to upload your new source code to the board.
+4. Push the **upload** button in the Arduino IDE to upload your new source code to the board.

 ![Arduino Upload Button](https://github.com/fuzeplay/flyer-dev-env-setup-instructions/blob/master/images/upload.png?raw=true)